Rockingham’s strong play on both sides of the football paves the way to victory over McMichael

 Next, a good kickoff return by Rockingham senior Dylan Apple pushed the ball to the 44 yard line.
 The Cougars proceeded to mix the pass and run effectively, and nine plays later, senior Ryan Covington punched it into the end zone on a rush to put his team up 28-8 right before the half.

-Neither team had much success offensively for the majority of the third quarter however, but finally, Rockingham’s defense forced the issue when tackle Colby Smith came through on a play that will likely be talked about for the rest of his life among the RCHS faithful.
+Neither team had much success offensively for the majority of the third quarter however, but finally, Rockingham’s defense forced the issue when tackle Colby Smith came through on a play that will likely be talked about for the rest of his life.

+A Cougars blitz from the right side, combined with Smith’s rush pressing the quarterback from the left wing, smashed Wright.

 “Anytime a lineman scores, people go crazy.
 The other thing that is pretty incredible is that it was a really athletic play.
-A lot of college coaches that have come here to look at him - I told them that for a 6-7 and a 325-pound guy, it’s amazing that he can move like that.
-I’ll have to watch it again, but it looked like after he deflected it, then bent back and got it, he outran everybody to the end zone.
+A lot of college coaches that have come here to look at him—I told them that for a 6-7 and a 325-pound guy, it’s amazing that he can move like that.
+I’ll have to watch it again, but it looked like after he deflected it then bent back and got it and outran everybody to the end zone.
 That was an impressive play, but really it was set up on a blitz by our safety who put a hit on the quarterback.
 It was a great play,” Rockingham County head coach Brad Baker said.

 Smith was mobbed by his teammates as he made his way back to the sideline and he said that reception meant more than mere words could express.